himanshubhatia2910/StepSafe-WomenSafety/Arduino/README.md

 - [x] Read from AI Thinker
 - [ ] Set baudrate of SI Thinker
 - [ ] check if there is I2C or SPI in the A9G board.
+- [ ] read documentation about other pins.

 message "Hello"